pedagand/MPRI-2.4-DTP/03-total/Recursion.lagda.rst

   - zealously pursued with dependent types by `Conor McBride <http://strictlypositive.org/>`_
   - at the origin of *all* of today's examples

+..
+BEGIN HIDE
+..
+TODO Add more exercises in 2nd and 3rd part
+..
+END HIDE

 ************************************************
 First-order Unification
 ************************************************